stubma/cocos2dx-better/README.md

 Optional
 ==================
-Some optional codes is in cocos2dx-better/optional folder.
-Those code by default is not compiled into cocos2dx-better library because they may depend on other components.
+Some optional code or tools is in cocos2dx-better/optional folder.
+Optional code is not compiled into cocos2dx-better library because they may depend on other components.
+As regards optional tools, they are my little trickes to handle some weird requirements.
+However, maybe you have such requirements, who knows.

 * B2DebugDraw: it is box2d debug drawing layer, it requires box2d
 * File templates: it is file templates for Xcode.
 If you like that, you can copy Templates folder to ~/Library/Developer/Xcode